kleqing/GMA-4500-Extreme-Plus/README.md

 # GMA-4500-Extreme-Plus

+* Driver was moded by nIGHTmAYOR
+* For the original downloads, go to this [link](https://www.tenforums.com/graphic-cards/167898-custom-driver-intel-gma-4500-m-mhd-extreme-plus-2-nighmayor.html)

 ## ⚠️ This is a tool that it will install the Intel(R) HD Graphics Family driver to your computer.

 ## 💾 How to install?